Undline/UndChain/readme.md

     - Maintaining the **Users File**, a secure directory mapping usernames to public keys.
         Validators play a crucial role in keeping the network functional, secure, and efficient.
 3. **Partners**
-    Partners are UndChain’s equivalent of miners, but instead of solving cryptographic puzzles, they perform meaningful tasks in three utility categories: computation, storage, and access.
+    Partners are Modulr’s equivalent of miners, but instead of solving cryptographic puzzles, they perform meaningful tasks in three utility categories: computation, storage, and access.

     - Partners collaborate with validators by fulfilling jobs listed in the **Jobs File**.
     - After completing a task, they sign a receipt with the client, ensuring transparency and accountability.
-        Partners are essential for driving the decentralized cloud services that UndChain provides.
+        Partners are essential for driving the decentralized cloud services that Modulr provides.
 4. **Clients**
-    Clients are the end-users of UndChain’s resources, engaging with services for entertainment, productivity, or business.
+    Clients are the end-users of Modulr’s resources, engaging with services for entertainment, productivity, or business.
 They’re not merely consumers but an integral part of the chain's security.

     - Clients sign receipts upon completing transactions, ensuring trust and verifying job fulfillment.
     - By participating in this process, clients help secure the network while benefiting from its decentralized services.